 One of the Center’s regional foci is the Maya area of southern Mexico and Guatemala.
 We offer a two-year of K’iche’ language courses and a summer field school in Nahualá with the University of Chicago.
 Five faculty members are Mayanists (Arthur Demarest, Markus Eberl, Edward Fischer, and Norbert Ross).
 CLAS coordinates a number of projects in Guatemala in conjunction with the Vanderbilt Children’s Hospital, the School of Medicine, the School of Engineering, and Vanderbilt’s Institute for Global Health.
 CLAS provides a home base for the InterAmerican Health Alliance, a non-profit organization that supports Primeros Pasos, a pediatric clinic in rural Guatemala.
 CLAS, Children’s Hospital and the Shalom Foundation are working together to establish a surgery center in Guatemala City that will serve as an innovative new model for a “medical timeshare” to provide a physical base for medical missions and interns.
 With the School of Nursing we have a midwifery program in Guatemala, and with the Owen School of Management we run a Project Pyramid course focusing on economic development in Guatemala.
 Undergraduate student programs in Guatemala include the VISAGE service-learning course on health, development and culture.

 Mayan Language Program

-Beginning in Summer 2014, Vanderbilt, Tulane, University of Chicago, University of New Mexico, and University of Texas will offer a 6-week summer immersion language program in K’iche’ Maya and Kaqchikel Maya.
-Students will study with both U.S. faculty and native speakers.
-In addition to language study, students will participate in cultural activities, lectures, discussions, and excursions.
+Since 2014, Vanderbilt, Tulane, University of Chicago, University of New Mexico, and University of Texas have offered a 6-week summer immersion language program in K’iche’ Maya and Kaqchikel Maya.
+Students study with both U.S. faculty and native speakers.
+In addition to language study, students participate in cultural activities, lectures, discussions, and excursions.
 Students may study one of the languages at the beginner, intermediate, or advanced level depending on placement by program directors.
 With more than 1.5 million K’iche’ and Kaqchikel speakers in Guatemala, the goal of the institute is to help students develop and advance proficiency in their chosen language and to gain a better understanding of the cultural and political contexts that have affected the historical development and preservation of the language.
-More information about the Summer 2016 Mayan Language Institute…
+More information about the Summer 2017 Mayan Language Institute…

 Vanderbilt Projects in Guatemala